· 3 min read

 • Origin: Undated modern fusion of Turkish meatball and Western burger

 The mix decides everything before the bun is ever cut.
-Ground beef is kneaded hard with salt until the proteins turn it tacky and it binds without egg, then the aromatics and spice go through it and it rests so the seasoning settles.
+Ground beef is kneaded hard with salt until the proteins turn it tacky and it binds without egg, then the aromatics and spice go through and it rests so the seasoning settles.
 That worked, rested mass is what lets the patty hold on the grill.
-Pressed into a flat disc the width of the bread, it goes over charcoal or a hot flat-top until the outside takes a char and the inside is cooked through but not dried.
-The bun gets its cut faces toasted so they meet the patty's juices without going slack.
+Pressed into a flat disc the width of the bread, it goes over charcoal or a hot flat-top until the outside takes a char and the inside is cooked through but not dried, while the bun gets its cut faces toasted so they meet the patty's juices without going slack.

-The fusion itself has no fixed inventor or founding date; it is a modern globalized swap, the burger bun meeting the meatball wherever both were on the menu, and any single origin story for it would be invented.
+The fusion itself has no fixed inventor or founding date; it is a modern globalized swap, the burger bun meeting the meatball wherever both were on a menu, and any single origin story for it would be invented.
 The honest anchor is the meatball, which is old and documented.
-The word köfte comes from the Persian kūfta, pounded meat, and the technique of mincing and spicing meat travelled into Anatolia with Central Asian Turkic cooking; Turkish kitchens now count well over two hundred named regional versions.
+The word köfte comes from the Persian kūfta, meaning pounded meat, and the technique of mincing and spicing meat traveled into Anatolia with Central Asian Turkic cooking; Turkish kitchens now count well over two hundred named regional versions.

 The best-dated of those versions pins the lineage down. İnegöl köfte was the work of one man, Mustafa Efendi, born in 1842 in Pazarcık in Ottoman Bulgaria, who settled in İnegöl in 1892 and began selling his meatballs from a bazaar shop on the Ankara-Bursa road in 1893; his recipe famously took no seasoning but salt and onion, and the family business still runs.
-Akçaabat köfte, from the Black Sea coast, came up through the 1930s and 1940s as a butcher's charcoal-grilled meatball built on just five things: beef, beef fat, stale bread, garlic and salt.
+Akçaabat köfte, from the Black Sea coast, came up through the 1930s and 1940s as a butcher's charcoal-grilled meatball built on five things: beef, beef fat, stale bread, garlic, and salt.

 Read next